Kaletra 200 mg/50 mg film-coated tablets

 Read the list of medicines below under ‘Other medicines and Kaletra’ for information on certain other medicines which require special care.

-If you are currently taking any of these medicines, ask your doctor about making necessary changes either in the treatment for your other condition(s) or in your antiretroviral
+If you are currently taking any of these medicines, ask your doctor about making necessary changes either in the treatment for your other condition(s) or in your antiretroviral treatment.

 Talk to your doctor or pharmacist before taking Kaletra.